olli991/mib-std2-pq-zr-toolbox/README.md

 Q: After Toolbox installation I got OBD error 1556.
 How to fix it?
 A: Usually just running `Tools->Clean SWDL history and keep only non-duplicated FW updates` helps.
 Then reboot the unit and clear OBD2 error.
-If the error still there, long press MENU and enter `Testmode->Green Engineering Menu->debugging->additional debug destination`.
+If the error is still there, long press MENU and enter `Testmode->Green Engineering Menu->debugging->additional debug destination`.
 Select where to save the log onto SD or USB.
 Open the log from SD/USB and look for strings like `SW incompatible`.
 They will contain the reason of the error.

 Q: Can I make eMMC backup of my unit?